Myanmar protesters back on streets despite police violence

 Kyi Toe, a spokesman for the party, wrote on Facebook that the army broke into the headquarters in Yangon and another office and took away documents and computer hardware.
 The headquarters was shuttered Wednesday.

 The United States “strongly” condemned the violence against demonstrators.
-State Department spokesman Ned Pricen said Tuesday that Washington would review assistance to Myanmar so that those responsible for the coup face “significant consequences.”
+State Department spokesman Ned Price said Tuesday that Washington would review assistance to Myanmar so that those responsible for the coup face “significant consequences.”

 “We repeat our calls for the military to relinquish power, restore democratically elected government, release those detained, and lift all telecommunication restrictions, and to refrain from violence,” Price said.